Forecasts for Canadian Housing Markets 2019 2020

 The prognosis for Alberta, Saskatchewan and Manitoba is looking grim.
 Exporters are especially concerned about trade with China.

 And with pre-US-tariff buying frenzy having passed, January is not looking strong.

 Despite the gloom, BofC reports that hiring and investment intentions are healthy, and December’s inflation rate was low.
 And optimism (hope) seems to remain strong.

 Best Cities to Buy a Home in Ontario

 For more on individual cities in Canada, see reports from Zoocasa.

 That’s a look at the 2019 Canadian housing market.
 The consensus is a moderation of sales and prices yet some cities may still hold their own and climb well above the national average in price.
 With US economic uncertainty, and global commodity gluts and lower prices any Canadian housing market predictions are at more like guesses.
-Politics will decide housing prices in Canada in 2019 to 2020.
+Politics will decide housing prices in Canada in 2019 to 2020 (this sure came true).